losandluca/GIFTastic/README.md

 # GIFTastic
-The GIPHY API will be used to make a dynamic web page that populates gifs of your choice.
+A dynamic web page that populates gifs of your choice using the GIPHY API, JavaScript and jQuery.